ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 nothing # hide
 ```

 It is crucial that the same set of shocks are used during the parameter estimation, as otherwise convergence cannot be achieved in the local minimization phase.
 (The sensitivity of results to different draws of shocks can be checked via bootstrapping, as explained later in the [`Inference`](@ref) section.)
 This is again done by defining an appropriate subtype of an existing abstract type and a function generating a default container of shocks.
-In this case, need to draw a normal shock for ``\varepsilon`` and ``\nu`` for each `t` and `n`.
+In this case, one needs to draw a normal shock for ``\varepsilon`` and ``\nu`` for each `t` and `n`.

 ```@example
 struct AR1PreShocks{S<:AbstractFloat} <: PredrawnShocks